tsdiokno/abl/content/tl/docs/nt/roma/roma-8.md

 [^22]: For we know that the whole creation has been groaning together with labor pains until now.

-[^23] Hindi lang yun, pero tayo mismo na may Spirito bilang mga panganay -- tayo ay dumadaing din, sabik na naghihintay na ma-ampon, na maligtas ang mga katawan natin.
+[^23] Hindi lang yun, pero tayo mismo na may Spirito bilang mga panganay — tayo ay dumadaing din, sabik na naghihintay na makupkop, na maligtas ang mga katawan natin.

-[^23]: Not only that, but we ourselves who have the Spirit as the firstfruits—we also groan within ourselves, eagerly waiting for adoption, the redemption of our bodies.
+[^23]: Not only that, but we ourselves who have the Spirit as the firstfruits — we also groan within ourselves, eagerly waiting for adoption, the redemption of our bodies.

-[^24] Naliligtas tayo sa pag-asang ito, pero ang pag-asang nakikita ay hindi pag-asa, dahil paano mo aasahan ang nandiyan na?
+[^24] Naliligtas tayo sa pag-asang ito, pero ang inaasahang nakikita na ay hindi pag-asa, dahil paano mo aasahan ang nandiyan na?

 [^24]: Now in this hope we were saved, but hope that is seen is not hope, because who hopes for what he sees?

-[^25] Kung tayo ay umaasa sa hindi pa natin nakikita, sabik tayong mag-hihintay.
+[^25] Kung tayo ay umaasa sa hindi pa natin nakikita, nananabik tayo nang may paghihintay.

 [^25]: Now if we hope for what we do not see, we eagerly wait for it with patience.

-[^26] Gandun din naman sa pag-tulong saatin ng Spirito kapag mahina tayo, dahil hindi natin alam kung ano pa dapat ang ipanalangin, pero idinadaing tayo ng Spirto ng hindi natin nakikita.
+[^26] Sa parehong paraan din ang pag-tulong saatin ng Spirito kapag mahina tayo, dahil hindi natin alam kung ano pa dapat ipanalangin, pero dumadaing ang Spirto para saatin ng hindi natin nakikita.

 [^26]: In the same way the Spirit also helps us in our weakness, because we do not know what to pray for as we should, but the Spirit himself intercedes for us with unspoken groanings.

-[^27] At ang ang na sating puso ay alam ang na sa isip ng Spirito, dahil nananalangin siya para sa mga nagtitiwala ayon sa kalooban ng Diyos.
+[^27] At ang nananahan sa ating puso ay alam ang na sa isip ng Spirito, dahil nananalangin siya para sa mga nagtitiwala ayon sa kalooban ng Diyos.

 [^27]: And he who searches our hearts knows the mind of the Spirit, because he intercedes for the saints according to the will of God.

-[^28] Alam natin na ang lahat ng mga bagay ay kumikilos para sa kabutihan ng mga mahal ang Diyos, mga tinawag ayon sa kaniyang plano.
+[^28] Alam natin na ang lahat ng mga bagay ay gumagalaw para sa kabutihan ng mga mahal ang Diyos, mga tinawag ayon sa kaniyang plano.

 [^28]: We know that all things work together for the good of those who love God, who are called according to his purpose.

-[^29] Dahil tinalaga ng Diyos na maging tulad ng kaniyang Anak ang mga kinilala niya noong una pa lang, para ang kaniyang Anak ay maging pangaanay sa maraming mga magkakapatid.
+[^29] Dahil tinalaga ng Diyos na maging tulad ng kaniyang Anak ang mga kinilala niya noong una pa lang, para ang kaniyang Anak ay maging panganay sa maraming mga magkakapatid.

 [^29]: For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.